-Transitional planning scheme policies for local government areas
+6.1.15 Transitional planning scheme policies for local government areas

-6.1.15.
 For this Act, other than this chapter, a transitional planning scheme policy for a local government area, is taken to be a planning scheme policy for the area until an IPA planning scheme is made for the area.

-Amending transitional planning scheme policies
+6.1.16 Amending transitional planning scheme policies

-- 6.1.16.(1) A transitional planning scheme policy may be amended using the process for amending a planning scheme policy under schedule 3. - (2) If a transitional planning scheme policy is amended under this section, the amended transitional planning scheme policy is still a transitional planning scheme policy under this Act.
+- (1) A transitional planning scheme policy may be amended using the process for amending a planning scheme policy under schedule 3. - (2) If a transitional planning scheme policy is amended under this section, the amended transitional planning scheme policy is still a transitional planning scheme policy under this Act.

-Amending transitional planning scheme policies for consistency with ch 3
+6.1.17 Amending transitional planning scheme policies for consistency with ch 3

-- (a) a local government intends to amend a transitional planning scheme policy to make the transitional planning scheme policy more consistent with chapter 3 but does not change the intent of the policy; and - (b) the local government, by resolution, proposes the amendment.

-(2) If this section applies-

-- (a) schedule 3, sections 1 to 4 and section 6,136 do not apply for the proposed amendment; and - (b) without further action, the local government may adopt the proposed amendment under schedule 3, section 5.137 - (3) If a transitional planning scheme policy is amended under this section, the amended transitional planning scheme policy is still a transitional planning scheme policy under this Act.
+- (1) This section applies if- - (a) a local government intends to amend a transitional planning scheme policy to make the transitional planning scheme policy more consistent with chapter 3 but does not change the intent of the policy; and - (b) the local government, by resolution, proposes the amendment. - (2) If this section applies- - (a) schedule 3, sections 1 to 4 and section 6,131 do not apply for the proposed amendment; and - (b) without further action, the local government may adopt the proposed amendment under schedule 3, section 5.132 - (3) If a transitional planning scheme policy is amended under this section, the amended transitional planning scheme policy is still a transitional planning scheme policy under this Act.